cachng/FSE100-Car/README.txt

 ASU's FSE 100 Master Project
-Contributors: Omar Douglas, Cardin Nguyen [Documentation will be completed at a later date]
+Contributors: Omar Douglas, Cardin Nguyen, Isaiah Morris [Documentation will be completed at a later date]